5 signs you’ve been on an IBS elimination diet for too long

 If you’re not using an IBS elimination diet in consultation with a health practitioner as part of either a diagnostic tool or as part of an antimicrobial-based treatment protocol then you probably shouldn’t be on one at all… and especially not long term.

-If any of these warning signs sound like you and it’s time to actually test for and treat the underlying root cause of your IBS and gut dysfunction, then feel free to book an appointment on my online booking platform or schedule a free call to find out more about how I work exclusively online with clients in Australia and around the world.
+If any of these warning signs sound like you and it’s time to actually test for and treat the underlying root cause of your IBS and gut dysfunction, please head to the Work With Me page to learn more about how I work online with clients in many countries to test for and treat the various root causes of IBS symptoms and other GI conditions.
 You can heal IBS, and you can get all those foods you miss back into your diet without causing symptoms.